-We close the transaction prior to February 28, 2002.
+We close the transaction prior to February 1, 2002.

-You also agree to our disclosure of this memorandum to any potential counterparty, which may choose to hire some or all of the employees in the North America natural gas and electricity trading business.
+You understand that we may do a transaction with a counterparty that satisfies the above terms but, for whatever reason, does not lead to the execution of a document such as the attached.
+You also understand that a counterparty may choose to hire some or all of the employees of the power and natural gas trading business.

-Although no deal has been signed or finalized yet, we would expect that any potential counterparty would request that some of our critical employees sign an employment or retention agreement, such as the attached, with that counterparty upon transfer to the new entity at the close of the transaction. .
-That agreement would replace and supercede any existing Enron employment agreement you may currently have, thus becoming the only confidentiality, non-compete and non-solicitation agreement with the new company under which you will be bound.
-If the counterparty chooses not to hire you, then the terms and conditions of the attached agreement would not become effective on you or the counterparty.
-If the attached agreement becomes effective, you also would waive any rights you may have under any employment agreement with an Enron entity upon signing the new agreement, under which Enron Corp. or its affiliates will have no obligation or liability.
-The signing of this new agreement, however, would not supersede your continuing obligations under the Enron Corp.
+If the counterparty chooses to have you execute an agreement such as the attached document, that agreement would replace and supercede any existing Enron employment agreement you may currently have, thus becoming the only confidentiality, non-compete and non-solicitation agreement with the new company under which you will be bound.
+You also would waive any rights you may have under any employment agreement with an Enron entity upon signing the new agreement, under which Enron Corp. or its affiliates would have no obligation or liability.
+If the counterparty does not choose to have employees sign an agreement such as the attached, then the transfer of your employment to the counterparty would be under the terms and conditions of your existing employment arrangement with Enron.
+The signing of any new agreement, however, would not supersede your continuing obligations under the Enron Corp.
 Code of Ethics, including obligations of confidentiality of Enron information.

 Feel free to call me if you have any questions about the transaction or the attached agreement.

 Agreed and Acknowledged: